NovaUNL/CLIPy/README.md

 **In case you have no clue of what CLIP is then this package is not for you.**

 This is a crawler which downloads relevant information from CLIP, as such it requires student credentials.
-It does provide an interface to lookup the crawled data.
+It does provide an interface (both programatic as wel as a webservice with REST endpoints) to lookup the crawled data.

 Even if you're a student and have the all mighty credentials, it still isn't probably something you'll want to try.